FinTech has reached a tipping point. Startups are no longer focused on niche use cases and are beginning to operate at a much larger scale.

 Combined with multiple useful integrations with payment and insurance providers, challenger banks are becoming more attractive to not only tech-savvy millennials but mainstream customers as well.
 2020 is going to be the year challenger banks reach their full potential.

-Read more about challenger banks: Forbes.
+Read more about the FinTech trend of challenger banks: Forbes.

 The Growing Chinese FinTech Ecosystem